"Smash" producers get top award by US gay media group

 In accepting the top award named after gay activist Vito Russo, the producers noted they had received death threats for their controversial 2003 miniseries, “The Reagans,” which argued that former U.S. President Ronald Reagan failed to recognize the AIDS crisis.

-Zadan said being gay was “part of who I am, so it impacts the work that we do,” while Meron said the pair had spent years trying to “fight, persuade and manipulate” the entertainment industry to include lesbian, gay, bisexual and transgender characters and stories.
+Meron said being gay was “part of who I am, so it impacts the work that we do,” while Zadan said the pair had spent years trying to “fight, persuade and manipulate” the entertainment industry to include lesbian, gay, bisexual and transgender characters and stories.

 Hollywood producer Harvey Weinstein presented openly gay high school student Katy Butler a special award in recognition of her anti-bullying efforts, while outstanding TV segment was awarded to “ABC World News with Diane Sawyer” for “Battle Against Bullying.”